cmsc330fall23/cmsc330fall23/projects/project3.md

     self.transitions = transitions
 ```

-A single transition in the `transition` instance variable of the Fsm class is in the form of a 3-tuple.
+While the formal definition of a transition is a function that maps a state and character to a set of states, we will define transitions as 3-tuples `(src, letter, dest)` that map a start state (`src`) and a character (`letter`) to exactly one destination state (`dest`).
+This means that that each edge in the NFA will correspond to a single transition in the list of transitions.
+This will make the syntax for defining NFAs cleaner and allow for a one-to-one mapping between elements of the transition list and edges in the NFA graph.

+For `make_viz` to work properly, `src` and `dest` must be either ints, strings, int lists, or string lists.

 For example:

 ```python
 (0, 'c', 1)  #Transition from state 0 to state 1 on character 'c'
 (1, 'epsilon', 0) #Transition from state 1 to state 0 on epsilon
 ```
 These transitions are combined into a list in the Fsm class.

-While the formal definition of a transition is a function that maps a state and character to a set of states, we will define transitions as 3-tuples that map a start state and a character to exactly one destination state.
-This means that that each edge in the NFA will correspond to a single transition in the list of transitions.
-This will make the syntax for defining NFAs cleaner and allow for a one-to-one mapping between elements of the transition list and edges in the NFA graph.

-Please make sure that your transitions are a list of tuples of the form (src,letter,dest), with src and dest being states and letter being an element of the alphabet.
-For graphviz to work properly, src and dest must be either ints, strings, int lists, or string lists.
-For instance, a tuple could be (0,'a',1).

 We also provide a `__str__` method for the class to help with debugging and seeing the actual values when you want to print your Finite State Machines.